 Led by 2017 European Youth Olympic Festival champion Ksenia Klimenko, the team has the experience and talent to get them to a strong finish even with a threat brewing from the Italians.
 Klimenko is good on all four events, with bars probably her best, but she’s also been fairly consistent on beam and beam is exactly where the Russians have the opportunity to overtake Italy, assuming, of course, that they hit.

-In addition to Klimenko, the Russian team includes Olga Astafyeva, who is pretty decent on all four events, with bars a standout, and while her difficulty isn’t immense elsewhere, she’ll be able to do more than enough to help out the team; Vladislava Urazova, who is excellent on beam and floor and also vaults a Yurchenko 1.5; Yana Vorona, who kind of came out of nowhere with no international experience, but she’ll be an excellent addition on vault and floor; and Irina Komnova, a lovely bar worker, though she can be a bit hit or miss both there and on beam.
+In addition to Klimenko, the Russian team includes Olga Astafyeva, who is pretty decent on all four events, with bars her top-scoring, and while her difficulty isn’t immense elsewhere, she’ll be able to do more than enough to help out the team while possibly making the vault final; Vladislava Urazova, who is excellent on beam and floor and also vaults a Yurchenko 1.5; Yana Vorona, who kind of came out of nowhere with no international experience, but she’ll be an excellent addition on vault and floor; and Irina Komnova, a lovely bar worker, though she can be a bit hit or miss both there and on beam.

 The Italians will bring the biggest challenge to the Russians, but I don’t know if they’ll be able to do it, which is a testament to just how great this Russian team is on beam and floor.
 I think last year at EYOF was Italy’s real chance to get the upset, but this year Russia is coming in with pretty much every top junior who fits the age eligibility requirements, and the Italians are injured and just too far behind on beam to get the win without relying on major mistakes from Russia.